mkumar183/my-diaries/01 - Diary Self/01 - Focus of 2024.md

+- do the right things but do not go against the system. systems are imperfect how you can solve something from within the system. know the problems of the system but use these to your advantage in solving reactively. be reactive in the system.

 1. Cultivate Habit of Being in the Present Moment.
 	1. This means cultivating presence of God throughout the day.
 	2. This also means being peaceful, happy and content